JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Cap Stone Project (Game design Document).md

 ## puzzles

-1. brief case code -
+1. brief case code - the strap of the watch has some 3 digit number imprinted behind it.

 ## level and environment design